jp-signum/jp-signum/README.md

 ## Currently Working On

 :construction: A full rebrand and new build-out of my consulting agency, [JP Signum](https://www.jpsignum.com).
-I am trying to be the first full-service sustainability and carbon education platform/consulting group.
-Stay tuned for the newsletter.
+I want to be the first full-service sustainability and carbon education platform/consulting group.

 :radio: A online radio platform with AR, VR, audio, visual, and AI technologies.